 - Room doors.
 Students can enter their room area by scanning their OSU-Cascades ID card.

 A courtesy phone is located outside every residence hall entrance to allow guests to call residents and announce their arrival.
 This phone can also be used to cal 9-1-1 if necessary.

-OSU-Cascades Department of Public Safety
+OSU-Cascades Campus Safety

 To enhance safety and security efforts within the hall, and dining center, security video cameras may be placed in a hall, lobby, or other public area.
 These cameras are typically in set locations.
 However, if there is a concern for property damage or personal security, cameras may also be temporarily placed to monitor an area.
 To ensure personal privacy, the cameras are located in areas where people would not expect to be private.
 No cameras are placed in restrooms or resident rooms.

 Fire safety is top concern of OSU-Cascades and the Bend Fire Department.
-The Residential Education Staff conduct a minimum of one fire drill per residential facility per term to practice the safe and orderly evacuation of the building in the event of a real fire or emergency.
+The Residential Education and Housing Staff conduct a minimum of one fire drill per residential facility per term to practice the safe and orderly evacuation of the building in the event of a real fire or emergency.
 To ensure a preventative approach, annual fire safety inspections of all facilities are performed during the Fall Term.
 Follow-up inspections are conducted within three months of this annual inspection.
 You can also access resources from the U.S. Fire Association to learn more about fire safety.

 Students are expected to know and follow appropriate evacuation procedures during an incident where the alarm sounds and the building must be evacuated.
-Information about this responsibility can be found in the UHDS Policy Guide section on Evacuations, as well as in building-specific fire plans, found below:
+Information about this responsibility can be found in the Housing Policy Guide section on Evacuations, as well as in building-specific fire plans, found below:

 Living Safety in a Community